-Actually compiling an APK is very straightforward as long as you have previously set up GameMaker Studio 2 for testing and can get your project to run on your test device(s).
+Actually compiling a package is very straightforward as long as you have previously set up GameMaker Studio 2 for testing and can get your project to run on your test device(s).
 If you haven't already gone through this process, please see the following article and then return to this one:

 Once you can test on a device you are almost ready to build your game package, but first you need to take a moment to revise the different Game Options.